-If you have federal student loans, there’s a good chance that you’ve dealt with Nelnet at some point.
-As of September 2020, Nelnet is the servicer for over $200 billion of federal student loans.
+If you have federal student loans, there’s a good chance you’ve dealt with Nelnet at some point.
+As of September 30, 2023, Nelnet is the servicer for $529.3 billion of federal student loans, according to Federal Student Loan Portfolio data.
+Based on the Federal Student Aid data, Nelnet services the largest amount of federal loans compared to other loan servicers.

-But how should federal student loan borrowers approach their Nelnet student loans after the forbearance period ends?
+How should federal student loan borrowers approach their Nelnet student loans now that the payment pause/forbearance period has ended?
 For many, Nelnet student loan forgiveness could provide the perfect repayment strategy.

 What is Nelnet?

-Nelnet is one of the nine student loan servicers used by the government.
+Nelnet is one of the five student loan servicers used by the government.
 Federal borrowers are assigned a loan servicer, who handles loan payments and other services for borrowers.

 How to qualify for Nelnet student loan forgiveness

-Nelnet borrowers can qualify for Nelnet student loan forgiveness through federal programs.
-What forgiveness options are available for federal borrowers?
+Nelnet borrowers can qualify for Nelnet student loan forgiveness through federal programs from the U.S. Department of Education.
+Here are the forgiveness or cancellation options that are available for federal borrowers.

 Public Service Loan Forgiveness (PSLF)

 The Public Service Loan Forgiveness program (PSLF) is one way for borrowers to get their student loan debt forgiven.
-To qualify for PSLF, borrowers have to meet specific criteria, which includes:
+To qualify for PSLF, borrowers have to meet specific criteria and eligibility requirements, which include:

-If you’re planning to pursue PSLF, you’ll want to submit an Employment Certification Form (ECF) to the FedLoan Servicing address listed on the form.
-Once you do this and your employment qualifications are confirmed, your student loans will be transferred to FedLoan Servicing, the official loan servicer of the PSLF program.
+If you’re planning to pursue PSLF, you’ll want to submit an Employment Certification Form (ECF) to the MOHELA address listed on the form.
+Once you do this and your employment qualifications are confirmed, your student loans will be transferred to MOHELA, the official loan servicer of the PSLF program.

 Once they reach 120 qualifying payments, borrowers can apply for PSLF by submitting the Public Service Loan Forgiveness (PSLF): Application For Forgiveness.
 If approved, any remaining federal student loan debt will be forgiven tax-free.